Alcohol consumption in Ireland

 Prevalence of hazardous drinking in Ireland

 A standard drink is a measure of alcohol.
 In Ireland, one standard drink contains 10 grams of pure alcohol.
 Heavy episodic drinking is defined as the proportion of adult drinkers (aged 15 and older) who have had at least 60 grams or more (6+ standard drinks) of pure alcohol on at least one occasion in the past 30 days.
 This is also referred to as binge or excessive drinking.
 Alcohol is disproportionately consumed by a minority of people who drink heavily making up 4%-14% of the population, depending on the country, but they consume between one third and a half of all alcohol consumed, according to analysis of six OECD countries.
 Across OECD countries, on average 30% of adults engage in binge drinking at least once a month.
-The Drinkaware Index (2019) revealed complacent and complicit over-consumption of alcohol among Irish adults with 74% believing that drinking to excess is “just a part of Irish culture”.
+The Drinkaware 2022 Barometer revealed complacent and complicit over-consumption of alcohol among Irish adults with 50% believing that drinking to excess is ‘just a part of Irish culture’, this is reduction from 74% in 2019 (Barometer 2022).

 Hazardous drinking may also occur where consumption exceeds the recommended HSE weekly low-risk alcohol guidelines (17 standard drinks for men and 11 standard drinks for women, spread across the week with at least 2 drink free days) but harm may not yet have been experienced.
 In other words, drinking in a hazardous manner means that although they have not yet experienced harm, the person is likely to in the future.
 It is also possible to drink hazardously by binge drinking (six or more standard drinks in one sitting), even if the guidelines are adhered to.
 The AUDIT tool, developed by the World Health Organization (WHO) (Babor et al 2001), is used to measure an individual’s level of risk and/or harm in relation to their alcohol consumption patterns.
 The AUDIT-C was completed in the Barometer 2020 based on consumption in the last 30 days.
 It is a modified, three question version of the AUDIT instrument used to provide a measure of consumption only.
 A score of less than 5 indicates lower risk drinking and scores of 5+ AUDIT-C positive, a classification that indicates a propensity to increasing, or hazardous, drinking.
 Alongside pre-family households, over half of families with pre-school children were more likely to score 5+, higher than other households with children as well as the national figure.
 Higher mean scores were also reported for pre-families (and followed by pre-school households) thus acknowledging that these households are more likely to be in the hazardous drinking group (and also binge drinking) than other family households.